Politics in Cardiff: Local government

 Cardiff had an elected town council from 1836.
 In 1889 Cardiff became a county borough, represented by 40 elected councillors and aldermen on Cardiff County Borough Council (commonly referred to as Cardiff City Council after the town gained city status in 1905).
 Representation increased to 52 after 1922.

 Between 1974 and 1996 the council became a second tier district council of South Glamorgan.
 Cardiff voters also elected councillors to South Glamorgan County Council.

 Since local government reorganisation in 1996, Cardiff has been governed by the City and County Council of Cardiff, which is based at County Hall in Atlantic Wharf, Cardiff Bay.
 Voters elect 75 councillors every four years, with the next elections due to be held in 2016.

 The council was run by a Labour majority administration between 1995 and 2004.
-The Liberal Democrats ran a minority administration from 2004-2008.
+The Liberal Democrats ran a minority administration from 2004 to 2008.
 In 2012 Labour regained control of the council.

-As of 2019, Labour have 38 councillors, the Liberal Democrats have 11, the Conservatives have 21, Cardiff West Independents have 4, with 1 from Heath & Birchgrove Independents.
-The Leader of the Council, Cllr Huw Thomas, is from the Labour Party.